qiskit-advocate/application-guide/README.md

 ### Questions?

-Have questions?
-Make sure to join [#qiskit-advocates-application](https://qiskit.slack.com/archives/CMXDMFNN5) in the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack).
+Make sure to join [#qiskit-advocates-application](https://qiskit.slack.com/archives/CMXDMFNN5) in the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack) where you can ask any questions about the application.
 Sign up [the interest form](https://airtable.com/shrt7lqrHDWO56W9x) to receive updates when the next application round open.